UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 <iframe src="/module5/charts/16/unnamed-chunk-4.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: Both viridis, the default blue color scheme, and most of the quantitative color schemes available in Altair are well perceived by people with color vision deficiencies since the data variation is mostly represented as variation in lightness.
+Notes: Both viridis, the default blue colour scheme, and most of the quantitative colour schemes available in Altair are well perceived by people with colour vision deficiencies since the data variation is mostly represented as variation in lightness.

-However, there are also some color schemes that are designed to look almost exactly the same for people with the most common color vision deficiences also when it comes to the hue variation.
+However, there are also some colour schemes that are designed to look almost exactly the same for people with the most common colour vision deficiences also when it comes to the hue variation.

-`'cividis'` is one of these color schemes and you can see how it looks in this plot.
+`'cividis'` is one of these colour schemes and you can see how it looks in this plot.

 Nearly 10% of the population is colour vision deficient; red-green colour blindness in particular affects 8% of men and 0.5% of women.
-Guidelines for making your visualizations more accessible to those with reduced color vision, will in many cases also improve the interpretability of your graphs for people who have standard color vision.
+Guidelines for making your visualizations more accessible to those with reduced colour vision, will in many cases also improve the interpretability of your graphs for people who have standard colour vision.

-Fortunately, many of these are followed by the default settings in Altair, and we don’t need to change the color scheme for this reason.
+Fortunately, many of these are followed by the default settings in Altair, and we don’t need to change the colour scheme for this reason.

-If you are unsure how your plot will look for someone who sees colors differently than you, [this website lets you upload and image and simulate different color vision deficiencies](https://www.color-blindness.com/coblis-color-blindness-simulator/).
+If you are unsure how your plot will look for someone who sees colours differently than you, [this website lets you upload and image and simulate different colour vision deficiencies](https://www.color-blindness.com/coblis-color-blindness-simulator/).

 ---